 Cybersecurity Is No Longer Optional for Canarian SMEs

-The Most Common Threats to SMEs
+The Most Common Threats for SMEs

 Ransomware

-Ransomware encrypts all of a company’s files and demands payment (usually in cryptocurrency) to restore access.
-It is the most devastating threat for an SME because it can completely halt all operations.
-Ransoms demanded from SMEs can reach very significant amounts, and paying does not guarantee data recovery.
+Ransomware encrypts all of a company’s files and demands payment (usually in cryptocurrency) to recover them.
+It is the most devastating threat for an SME because it can completely paralyse operations.
+Ransoms demanded from small businesses can range from €5,000 to €100,000, and paying does not guarantee data recovery.
+Many SMEs that suffer a ransomware attack without adequate backups never fully recover.

 Phishing

-Data Leaks
+Data Leakage

 Supply Chain Attacks